 For this purpose, the Museum-Center provides a training facility, complete with traditional musical instruments, paraphernalia and attires for rehearsals.
 A training program is collaboratively implemented with the alumni of the CCPG, who serve as experts and bearers of Cordillera traditional performing arts, together with other recognized experts in this area.

-The IP Students’ Corner is located within the Museum-Center where university students from the various ethnic groups of the Cordillera region can come to socialize with each other and/or share/discuss about their common issues and concerns as well as those of the wider IP communities in the region and beyond.
-This Corner also contains a mini-library containing materials on Cordillera societies, cultures, histories, and languages for consultation and learning by the IP students and other interested parties.
+The IP Students Center is located within the Museum where university students coming from the various minority ethnic groups or indigenous peoples of the Cordillera region can come to socialize with each other and/or share/discuss about their common issues and concerns as well as those of the wider indigenous peoples in the region and beyond.
+This also contains a mini-library containing materials on Cordillera societies, cultures, histories, and languages for consultation and learning by the IP students and other interested parties.

 Guidelines for visitors to the museum

 - The museum will open at 8:30 a.m. and 1:30 pm, respectively.

 - Closing time in the morning will be at 12nn while in the afternoon, 5:00 pm.
 In view of these, guests who will arrive at 11:30 a.m. onwards in the morning and 4:30 pm onwards in the afternoon will no longer be entertained and shall be advised to come in time for the next opening schedule.